greg-raven/Uncommon-Sense/_posts/2020-11-10-progressivism-in-a-nutshell.md

 ---
-title: 'Progressivism in a nutshell'
+title: "Progressivism in a nutshell"
 layout: post
 categories:
 - culture